 - Cancer registrations (England and Wales)

-- ONS birth and still births registrations
+- ONS deaths, live births and still births registrations

 - British Isles Network of Congenital Anomaly Registers

 Major and unique features of SAHSU are the range of both environmental and health data held and our expertise in handling health data at small area (neighborhood) level.
 Our national health datasets currently contain over 600 million patient records.
 These are held in a secure, private stand-alone network referred to as 'SAHSU Secure Research Systems' (SSRS).
 Our data fields include postcode or address of residence (there are currently ~1.7 million residential postcodes in use in the UK) and these fields are held in an encrypted format with restricted access.
 We need geographical information on place of residence to accurately investigate disease and health risks in neighborhoods (small areas) and to detect disease clusters.